TexasInstruments/precision-adc-examples/devices/pga3xx/README.md

 ```

 ### Manual installation and execution:
-To install the depedencies into your enviromnment:
+To install the dependencies into your enviromnment:

 **Using pip:**
 It is recommended to first create a virtual environment.
 Refer to [Install packages in a virtual environment using pip and venv](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/) for instructions.